 Since time immemorial, technology has been improving the lives of mankind as it gives way for progression and convenience.
 Various industries such as mining and biotech have seen innovations developed that help people in their respective work.

-The year 2017 saw a lot of innovations from biotech companies aimed towards prolonging and improving lives.
+The biotech industry, particularly, has benefited a lot from technological advancements.
+Many inventions such as various medical equipment and medicines have aided in the treatment of diseases ranging from simple ones like colds to life-threatening illnesses like cancer.
+Technology has enabled innovations from biotech companies with the aim of prolonging and improving lives.
 Some of these inventions include a test for fertility concerns and a device in checking a person’s blood glucose.

 Abbott Laboratories’ Freestyle Libre Flash Glucose Monitoring System

 A veteran of the health industry, Abbott Laboratories has developed a new device that made checking blood glucose levels less painful and more convenient, EndocrineWeb reported.
 This device is called the FreeStyle Libre Flash Glucose Monitoring System.

 The U.S. Food and Drug Administration (FDA) recently gave its approval to the said monitoring system.
 Abbott has stated that possibly by early 2018, people can purchase the device in American pharmacies.

 No information has been released concerning the FreeStyle Libre Flash.
 But according to Abbott Diabetes Care biosensor technology director Chris Thomas, the price is estimated to be the same as the FreeStyle Libre in Europe.
 The said system cost at around $362, and that comes with 14 days of round-disc sensors and the reader itself.